 The Behavioral Sciences Series provides students with an interdisciplinary introduction to the human sciences, and draws on perspectives from anthropology, economics, geography, history, political science, psychology and sociology.
 It is composed of four courses, two of them offered each semester:

-Like the Honors College Humanities Series and Science Series, the Behavioral Sciences Series is founded on a set of principles and desirable student outcomes, including an emphasis on interdisciplinary thinking and writing and engagement with key texts and “big ideas” from a variety of fields.
+Like the Honors College Humanities Series and Science Series, the Behavioral Sciences Series is founded on a set of principles including an emphasis on interdisciplinary thinking, writing, and engagement with key texts from a variety of fields.
 Philosophically, this series aims at enabling both objective and subjective approaches to the subject of human nature, allowing students and faculty to address questions like “How do I make sense of myself?” in one course and “What selective pressures during human evolution shaped our ability to cooperate?” in another.
 The specific content of each course will differ, depending on the instructor.